WINTERFEST – GUIDELINES FOR CHAIR

 1. Competition guidelines and age categories

-3. One comment sheet per student with student number and repertoire at the top and space for comments below.
+3. A comment sheet with student number and repertoire at the top

 4. A judging sheet for deliberations and personal comments

 5. Include a personal thank you note with their check

 ⦁ Make final contact to be sure the hall will be open and ready in the morning.

 ⦁ Be sure to have to helping hands to get you started in setting up and receiving the judges

 - Prepare the front rows for student performers; stickers (easily removable type) with performance numbers and student names.
 These stickers are updated for each performance as new students arrive.
 Students are seated in the front rows according to their performance number.
 Have a helper teacher take care of seating the students as they arrive.
 Seat the students to allow for supervision of the younger, and sometimes restless, little students if possible.

 - Collect all music from students as they arrive and adhere stickers (easily removable type) with performance number and name to each book.
 Place the books in a stack according to performance order and hand to judges.